 LFP Vs NMC: How to choose to right one for you?

-Commercially, the initial capex of LFP batteries is usually priced more competitively than that of NMCS.
+Commercially, the initial CAPEX of LFP batteries is usually priced more competitively than that of NMCS.
 I’ll summarize it here.
 LFP is about 20-30% cheaper in DOLLARS per kilowatt-hour, but system integration costs tend to be only about 5-15% cheaper at the beginning of the entire system life cycle.
-Capex based on end of life (EOL) is complicated.
+Capex based on end-of-life (EOL) is complicated.
 There really needs to be a product-by-product or even project-by-project assessment of bike and calendar performance, warranty/guarantee, ease of enhancement, etc. – no clear answer.

 Operationally, we like the LFP’s looser operating conditions — a wider temperature range than the NMC, and no need for reefer containers for transportation.
-In addition, LFP battery products generally support up to 1C operation, while NMC must use power battery, 2H or 4H different battery use battery, to support 1C rate (1 hour) application, the cost is higher.
+In addition, LFP battery products generally support up to 1C operation, while NMC must use a power battery, 2H or 4H different battery use battery, to support 1C rate (1 hour) application, the cost is higher.
 LFP batteries degrade faster in the first six months.
 If the project is large and needs to be delivered/debugged within a few months, this can cause confusion and problems as the first shipment of batteries may be relegated to, for example, 98% or 96% of the health of the last shipment of batteries.

 We believe it is important that the awareness of NMC products and companies remains higher among customers and investors.
 But leading LFP batteries and companies have been catching up.
 Once the product is approved, customers can often easily adopt a new platform from the same company.

-As manufacturer, regarding LFP vs NMC, we are happy to see these two technologies competing against each other.
+As a manufacturer, regarding LFP vs NMC, we are happy to see these two technologies competing against each other.
 It will promote the health of the industry, which is good news for customers.
 And most ESS customers are willing to use both technologies together.
 They will choose one or the other not because of technology differences, but based on overall life cycle costs, and they will continue to make decisions as the industry advances and as new technologies come to market.